p4l4s6/IoT-mini-project-1/README.md

 ```
 ssh USERNAME@grenoble.iot-lab.info
 ```
+replace the username with your own FiT IOT Lab Username.

 Step 2: Submit an experiment
 ```
 iotlab-experiment submit -n NAME_OF_EXP -d 120 -l 2,archi=m3:at86rf231+site=grenoble
 ```
+replace NAME_OF_EXP with your desired name for the experiment. once you submit the experiment note down the experiment id which is required for the next step.

 Wait for the experiment to be started